Click on image below to expand.

 I started this analysis in August 2009 so I am able to show side-by side year-over-year comparisons.
-The blue line showing the 10-year quarterly average travels up and down because of the change in scale caused by some of the significant volatility seen at the upper end of the market.
-The pink line represents the overall average rate of the most recently completed month for that market area.
+(I got tired of the red/gray look in 2014 so I changed it) The blue/red line shows the 10-year quarterly average for context.
+The pink/orange line represents the overall average absorption rate of the most recently completed month for that market area.

-Definition Absorption defined for the purposes of this chart is: Number of months to sell all listing inventory at the annual pace of sales activity.
-(The definition of absorption in our market report series reflects the quarterly pace – nearly the same)
+Definition Absorption defined for the purposes of this chart is: Number of months to sell all listing inventory at the current annualized pace of sales activity in our market report series.

 Manhattan Market Absorption Charts [Miller Samuel]